-- After adoption of the downtown plan, appoint a downtown committee to continue the planning process for an initial organization (such as a Main Street Program) to promote the prioritized plan improvements. - Develop a Downtown TIF. - Identify Streetscape and Façade Improvement projects, develop Preliminary Design Plans and Construction Cost Estimates, and apply for State and Federal funds to begin 2016 Implementation.
-These plans should start at the Center Street and Main Street intersection and work outward along Main Street and Center Street, and then address side streets. - Install bike racks at Peace Pole Park recommended as initial priority projects to strengthen the sense of community pride and provide an attractive downtown aesthetic for interests of visitors, young families and professionals looking to reside in Old Town, and for potential business interests.
+- After adoption of the downtown plan, appoint a downtown committee to continue the planning process for an initial organization (such as a Main Street Program) to promote the prioritized plan improvements.
+This group should work to refine the action plan and set a clear work plan for moving the implementation of the plan recommendations forward. - Develop a Downtown TIF.
+The projects for funding from the TIF should be an outgrowth of the Downtown Plan. - Identify Streetscape and Façade Improvement projects, develop Preliminary Design Plans and Construction Cost Estimates, and apply for State and Federal funds to begin 2016 Implementation.
+These plans should start at the Center Street and Main Street intersection and work outward along Main Street and Center Street, and then address side streets. - Install bike racks at Peace Pole Park - Develop overall order of magnitude costs for plan recommendations requiring capital investment.
+This step should be continued throughout all near, mid and long-term implementation projects as an initial identifier of costs needed to complete each project.